The fashion industry as we know it wouldn’t exist without interns. It’s as simple as that.

 Please consider signing this important bill here.

-To find out more, make sure you listen to our fifth episode of our podcast ‘Consciousness Beyond The Product’ featuring Andrew Loader, Daniel Peters and Charlène Manil.
+To find out more, make sure you listen to the fifth episode of our podcast ‘Consciousness Beyond The Product’ featuring Andrew Loader, Daniel Peters and Charlène Manil.

 Any questions?
 E-mail us at email@example.com or send us a DM via Instagram.